Fez (hat): History

+The precise origins of the fez are disputed.
+Several modern scholarly sources connect the headwear, or its immediate antecedents, with North Africa and the Maghreb.
+Historian Klaus Kreiser states that the fez owed its "name and origin to the Maghreb", while Faridah Zaman describes it as "thought to originate in North Africa".

+More specific accounts differ.
+Hülya Tezcan states that the fez emerged in Fès, Morocco, a Moroccan origin also given in some older general accounts.
+Costume historian Charlotte Jirousek, by contrast, traces the soft red caps that preceded the rigid nineteenth-century fez to Tunisia, where the highest-quality examples continued to be produced.

+Some older general works instead attributed the fez itself to Turkey.

+The fez became especially associated with the Ottoman Empire during the nineteenth century, when its adoption by the Ottoman state helped spread and standardize it widely.
+Early Ottoman supplies were obtained from Tunisia.
+An archival study by Ahmet Yiğit records an initial order for 50,000 fezzes from Tunisia for the Asâkir-i Mansûre.
+The fez subsequently became widely worn throughout the Ottoman world and later across much of the wider Muslim world.

+In the Ottoman Empire, the fez began to be used as an official headdress during the reign of Sultan Mahmud II.
+Over time, the form and manner of wearing the fez changed; these changes were associated with the reigns of different sultans, Westernization policies, and the aesthetic sensibilities of each period.
+Accordingly, variations can be observed in elements such as the height, rigidity, color, and tassel of the fez across different periods.

 Initially, the fez was a brimless red, white, or black bonnet over which a turban was wrapped (similar to a wrapped keffiyeh).
 Later, the turban was eliminated, the bonnet shortened, and the color fixed to red.
 Praying while wearing a fez—instead of a headdress with a brim—was easier because Muslims put their heads to the ground during Salah (daily prayers).

 The tarboosh was depicted as an element of Turkish clothing as early as around 1460.
 Mehmed the Conqueror wore a jeweled tarboosh wrapped in a white sarık to signify his right of the conquest of Constantinople.
 In 1826, Sultan Mahmud II of the Ottoman Empire suppressed the Janissaries and began sweeping reforms of the military.
 The modernised military adopted Western-style uniforms and, as headdresses, the fez with a cloth wrapped around it.
 In 1827, 50,000 fezzes were ordered from Tunis for the sultan's troops.
 In 1829, the Sultan ordered his civil officials to wear the plain fez and banned the wearing of turbans.
 The intention was to coerce the populace at large to update to the fez, and the plan was successful.
 This was a radically egalitarian measure, which replaced the elaborate sumptuary laws that signaled rank, religion, and occupation, foreshadowing the Tanzimat reforms.
 Although tradesmen and artisans generally rejected the fez, it became a symbol of modernity throughout the Near East, inspiring similar decrees in other nations (such as Iran in 1873).